United States Navy Armed Guard

-United States Navy Armed Guard units were established during World War II and headquartered in New Orleans.
-The purpose of the guard was to man the deck guns of merchant ships to provide a nominal defense against attack.
-This was to counter the constant danger presented by enemy submarines, surface raiders, fighter aircraft and bombers.
-There was a shortage of escort vessels to provide the merchant vessels with adequate protection.
-The NAG had three training centers, at Norfolk, Virginia; San Diego, California; and Gulfport, Mississippi.
+The US Navy Armed Guard was a force of United States Navy gunners and related personnel established during World War II to protect U.S. merchant shipping from enemy attack.
+A shortage of escort vessels to provide unarmed merchant vessels with adequate protection shifted the burden to onboard crews to help counter the constant danger presented by Axis submarines, surface raiders, fighter aircraft and bombers.
+The NAG was headquartered in New Orleans, and had three training centers, at Norfolk, Virginia; San Diego, California; and Gulfport, Mississippi.
 At the end of the war, there were 144,857 men serving in the Navy Armed Guard on 6,200 ships.

 Unit composition

-The United States Navy Armed Guard (USNAG) were U.S. Navy gun crews consisting of Gunner's Mates, Coxswains and Boatswains, Radiomen, Signalmen, an occasional Pharmacist's Mate, and toward the end of the war a few radarmen serving at sea on merchant ships.
-Armed Guard crews served on Allied merchant marine ships in every theatre of the war.
-Typically the crew was led by a single commissioned officer, but earlier in the war chiefs and even petty officers had command.
+The United States Navy Armed Guard (USNAG) were U.S. Navy gun crews consisting of Gunner's Mates, Coxswains and Boatswains, Radiomen, Signalmen, an occasional Pharmacist's Mate serving at sea on merchant ships; toward the end of the war a few radar men joined the crews.
+The Armed Guard served on Allied merchant marine ships in every theatre of the war.
+Initially, a shortage of trained officers found chiefs and even petty officers in command; later a single commissioned officer would be in charge.

 Duty

 The assignment as an Armed Guardsman was often dreaded because of the constant danger.
-Merchant ships were slow, unwieldy, and priority targets of submarines and planes.
+Merchant ships were slow, unwieldy, and because of their lack of armor, firepower, and the important cargoes they carried, priority targets of submarines and planes.
 Furthermore, merchant ships were among the last to receive updated equipment.
 Early on in the war, some ships only had a few machine guns, so the crews painted telephone poles to imitate the barrels of larger guns.
 The most common armament mounted on merchant ships were the MK II 20mm Oerlikon autocannon and the 3"/50, 4"/50, and 5"/38 deck guns.

-When practicable, the Navy Armed Guard aboard a merchant ship would provide cross-training to merchant crew members in the use of the guns in the event the Navy personnel were killed or injured.
-The Navy Armed Guardsmen would typically sail round trip on the same ship, occasionally they would get a different assignment upon reaching their destination depending on convoy schedules.
+When practicable, the Navy Armed Guard aboard a merchant ship would provide cross-training to merchant crew members in the use of the guns in the event of casualties.
+The Navy Armed Guardsmen would typically sail round trip on the same ship, occasionally they would get a different assignment upon reaching their destination depending on Allied convoy schedules.